egeniq/EFDataMappingKit/README.md

 Step 2.
 Define mappings
 -----------------------
-An mapping describes how a value retrieved from an external source should be mapped on an internal entity.
+A mapping describes how a value retrieved from an external source should be mapped on an internal entity.

 For each mapping you need to specify at least the `externalKey` and `internalKey` (or use `key` to set both the same) and you need to specify what kind of value you expect.
 For primitives such as `BOOL`, `int`, `CGFloat` use `NSNumber`.